 The district Student Acceptable Use Policy is used in grades 5 through 12.
 In the Middle and High School, the document is copied in the student handbook and referred to in cases of a violation.
-Starting in 2009, the AUP is signed in 5th grade and maintained until 7th grade where a new form is signed.
+The AUP is signed in 5th grade and maintained until 7th grade where a new form is signed.
 That copy is saved until 9th grade, in keeping with the building grade design and structure.
 The form follows this page.